 #31.
 Ireland is responsible for many groundbreaking inventions

-They include colour photography, whisky distilling, the ejector seat, the guided missile, hypodermic syringe, the modern tractor, flavoured crisps, the portable defibrillator, and rubber-soled shoes, to name a few.
+They include colour photography, whisky distilling, the ejector seat, the guided missile, the hypodermic syringe, the modern tractor, flavored crisps, the portable defibrillator, and rubber-soled shoes, to name a few.

 #32.
 An Irishman invented the submarine